whoschek/bzfs/README.md

     directories or virtual machines of thousands of users across an organization.
-Even if replication of some of the datasets for some users fails due too conflicts, busy datasets, etc, the replication job will continue for the remaining dataset trees and the remaining users.
+Even if replication of some of the datasets for some users fails due too conflicts, busy datasets, etc, the replication job will continue for the remaining datasets and the remaining users.

 <!-- -->